memari-majid/AI-STER/Client and Subject Matter Expert Feedback.md

 Dispositions Feedback: Include a comment box under each disposition for supervisors to manually input feedback and suggestions.
 Summative Evaluation Generation: Add an option to generate summative evaluations based on the cumulative scores from formative evaluations.
 Evaluation Report Distribution: Implement a feature to send the completed evaluation report to the student, supervisor, and cooperative teacher via email.
-Rubric Access: Add a link to the actual stir rubric within the interface for supervisors to refer to during evaluations.
+Rubric Access: Add a link to the actual STER rubric within the interface for supervisors to refer to during evaluations.
 Lesson Plan Requirement: Ensure the system allows supervisors to proceed with evaluations even if a lesson plan is not uploaded, while still encouraging its submission.

 Data Storage - Implement a system to store all evaluations and lesson plans for each student teacher, including both formative and summative evaluations.